A Dynamical Systems Perspective on the Analysis of Neural Networks

-From part (a), it follows by deleting arbitrary components of the vector field that for all $m \leq \max\{d,q\}$, neural DDEs cannot have the universal approximation property.
-The statement from part~(b) generalizes to all $m\geq \max\{d,q\}$ by adding additional zero components to the vector field.
-For $m \geq d+q$, it follows analogously to Theorem~\ref{cekk_th:universalembedding}, that also neural DDEs $\Phi_\theta\in\textup{NDDE}^k_{\tau,\textup{A}}$ have the universal embedding property with respect to the space $C^k(\R^d,\R^q)$ \cite{KuehnKuntz2025}.
-All results obtained for the memory dependence of neural DDEs are visualized in Figure \ref{cekk_fig:NDDEtheorem}.
+From part (a), it follows by deleting arbitrary components of the vector field that for $m \leq d$, neural DDEs cannot have the universal approximation property.
+The statement from part (b) generalizes to all $m\geq \max\{d,q\}$ by adding additional zero components to the vector field.
+For $m \geq d+q$, it follows analogously to Theorem~\ref{cekk_th:universalembedding}, that also neural DDEs $\Phi_\theta\in\textup{NDDE}^k_{\tau,\textup{A}}(\mathcal{X},\R^q)$ have the universal embedding property with respect to the space $C^k(\mathcal{X},\R^q)$, $\mathcal{X} \subset \R^d$ open \cite{KuehnKuntz2025}.
+All results obtained for the memory dependence of neural DDEs are visualized in Figure~\ref{cekk_fig:NDDEtheorem}.
+In the case that the output dimension is not larger than the input dimension, i.e., $d\geq q$, it holds $\max\{d,q\} = d$, such that for $m = d$, both results of Theorem~\ref{cekk_th:memory}~(a) and~(b) apply.
 In summary, Theorem~\ref{cekk_th:memory} provides a mathematically precise statement regarding the role of memory in network architectures, i.e., how increasing memory enables universal approximation and universal embedding.